 It is understood that works of art bought from auction houses and on-line auctions are sold “as is” and are subject to the particular Terms and Conditions of Sale established by the individual auction houses and on-line entities.
 The Museum does not therefore require auction houses and on-line entities to sign a Museum Warranty.

-Purchases from Board members
+Purchases from Board Members

 Purchases or partial purchases from Board members will be conducted in a manner that creates neither a conflict of interest with the Museum, nor the appearance of a conflict.
-Specific binding guidelines are set out in the “Ethical Guidelines for Trustees and Overseers.”
+Specific binding guidelines are set out in the “Ethical Guidelines for Trustees and Advisors.”

 For Gifts and Bequests